How to Track SEO Rankings with Google Analytics

 Do you want to know if your search engine optimization (SEO) investment is paying off?
-Many tools that track SEO rankings can help you measure your efforts, but they can be expensive to use.
+Wondering how to measure SEO performance in Google Analytics?

-This is where Google Analytics comes in handy.
-It doesn’t have all of the same features as some of the other tools, but it’s free!
-You just need a little practice with using it to its full potential to track SEO rankings.
+Many tools that track SEO rankings can help you measure your efforts, but they can be expensive to use, which is where Google Analytics comes in handy.
+Although it doesn’t have all of the same features as some of the other tools, it’s free!
+You just need a little practice to use it to its full potential to track SEO metrics.

 1. Monitor Organic Traffic